 We will conduct a classroom simulation of international negotiations.
-Students will role-play state diplomats representing governments and will negotiate an agreements, following official UN procedures.
+You will role-play a a diplomat representing a government and will negotiate an international treaty, following official UN procedures.
 The purpose is to learn experientially about diplomacy and encounter first-hand the obstacles to international cooperation.
-Detailed instructions will be posted on OWL Sakai in the Simulation folder.
+Detailed instructions are posted on OWL Sakai in the "Simulation" folder.